 We recently attended InsurTech Insights’ Global Insurtech Leaders’ Summit in New York.
 While there, our Vice President of Insurance Ryan McMahon presented about improving the customer and adjuster experience with telematics and artificial intelligence.
 Below is an overview of the presentation.

-The data that comes from mobile sensors and platforms like DriveWell can tell incredible stories.
+The data that comes from mobile sensors and solutions like Claims Studio can tell incredible stories.
 Insurers have the opportunity to use these data-driven stories to improve the customer experience.